casperjs/casperjs/docs/installation.rst

 .. index:: PhantomJS, Python, SlimerJS

-- PhantomJS_ 1.8.2 or greater.
+- PhantomJS_ 1.8.2 or greater, but less than 2.0.
 Installation instructions can be found `here <http://phantomjs.org/download.html>`_
 - Python_ 2.6 or greater for ``casperjs`` in the ``bin/`` directory

 .. versionadded:: 1.1